Different Types of Knowledge: Implicit, Tacit, and Explicit

 Examples of Implicit Knowledge

-Best practices and skills transferable from job to job are some of the common examples of implicit knowledge.
+Best practices and skills transferable from job to job are common examples of implicit knowledge.
 In particular, these may cover:

 What Is Tacit Knowledge?

 For example, think of learning how to make your grandmother’s famous cookie recipe.
 Sure, she gave you the recipe card, but when you try it, you feel like something is missing.
-After years of experience, she has learned the exact feel for the dough or how long the cookies should be in the oven.
+After years of experience, she has developed an exact feel for the dough and how long the cookies should be in the oven.

 Examples of Tacit Knowledge